Aniket-deqode/recruitment-tasks/README.md

 ## Swagger and Postman

--Swagger can be accessed on localhost:3000/api route -postman collection is also present in project directory with name as Recruitment-task.postman_collection.json
+- Swagger can be accessed on localhost:3000/api route.
+- postman collection is also present in project directory with name as Recruitment-task.postman_collection.json